ABM Isn't Just Another Block in Your Martech Stack

-I recently joined Drift's Gar Smyth and ITSMA's Rob Leavitt to talk about opportunities at the intersection of ABM, Intent Data and Conversational Marketing.
+I recently joined Drift's Gar Smyth and ITSMA's Rob Leavitt to talk about industrial marketing opportunities at the intersection of ABM, Intent Data and Conversational Marketing.
 Please take a bit of time to view the webinar recording on demand here.
 For a quick preview of what we'll cover, I've included a recap of some highlights below.

 Breaking Down the Expert ABM Insights

 Rob is SVP and ABM lead at ITSMA.
 Select insights Rob shared during the webinar include:

 - For the folks that helped to develop the concept of ABM (ITSMA), the recent evolution of the martech stack and data sources have create opportunities to weave threads together

 - ABM simultaneously helps to build the brand and generate demand

 - Successful ABM requires understanding “What are the accounts that are going to help drive your business?”
 (Ed note - how many companies have a rigorous process for defining, selecting and managing target accounts?
 The top 20, middle 100, next 1000?
 My experience is that very few do much more than ask AEs to provide a list of their aspirational targets.)

 - Too often hard won leads aren’t followed up – because of poor marketing and sales alignment or because they’re not from accounts that sales really cares about.
 ABM can help foster alignment because marketing is delivering what sales really values